 I get it!
 You’re busy, busy, busy.
 Slow down that movin’ and shakin’ for an afternoon, though, and let me walk you through your 2022 business plan.
 “Business plan” – if the words inspire an eye roll or tingles down your spine, you’re not alone.
-They’re a lot of work. you know you should have one, but who wants to wrangle together a 40-page document with multiple appendices?
+They’re a lot of work, and you know you should have one, but who wants to wrangle together a 40-page document with multiple appendices?

 It seems daunting, but your business needs a working plan to stay on track.
 It’s too easy to forget the big picture, what we intended when we began in a particular direction, or to get distracted with shiny new objects when we’re caught up in the day-to-day minutiae of running a business.

 So let’s make it easy.
 With the world changing so quickly, a streamlined 2022 business plan will be a snap to update based on short-notice adjustments and industry pivots.

 A simple business plan will make it easy to organize your thoughts and keep you focused on your end-results while remaining fluid as things continue to change in the New Year.
 You’ll also see all the moving parts of your business in one place and understand how a change to one area will impact another.

 In this article, you’ll learn how to draft a lean 2021 business plan on one page that can keep up with the rapidly changing world that we’re in.
 Keep in mind that you can and should go into more detail as needed for any of the areas that require more planning or direction.
 The point is to get a simple plan on paper and adjust basic details as you go.